 1/4 tsp baking soda

 1/4 tsp salt

-1 cup buttermilk (or 2 Tbsp plain yogurt and 1 cup whole milk or 1 cup milk and juice from half a lemon) *1 1/2 cup milk for desert or elevation
+1 1/4 cup buttermilk (or 2 Tbsp plain yogurt and 1 cup whole milk or 1 cup milk and juice from half a lemon) *1 1/2 cup milk for desert or elevation

-I add sprinkles right before I close the iron for colorful waffles that my kiddies love.
-Or maybe they’re just humoring me for trying to make breakfast fun.
 Dust with a little powdered sugar for a proper Belgian waffle, or Americanize it with syrup.
 I add some sprinkles for my kids.
 I do not think there is a way to mess this guy up!
 Enjoy!

 Couple of tips!

 The biggest reason to spend little time blending with the flour mix is when liquid is added to flour, it causes gluten to form.
 That would be great if you’re making bread or pizza but in the case of waffles or even pancakes, typically a softer crumb is desired.
 It is a matter of frequency not time, so don’t whisk as quickly as you can in a minute or anything.
 Also, I’ve seen recipes with whipped egg whites rather than more baking powder.
-I’ve tried this and I don’t exactly know why but the waffles had a tougher texture.
+I’ve tried this and waffles had a tougher texture.
 It seems the additional protein from the eggs did not taste like taking a bite of a cloud.
 It was good but I feel this is closer to what I had in Bruges.
 Also! if you don’t have buttermilk or yogurt, you can just use milk but the acid in those will help tenderize the flour.
 You can add a tsp of distilled vinegar in a pinch.